Diesel-Black/ricci/README.md

 - Which decisions, ideas, or products will succeed or fail
 - What any given message content actually said or meant

-What RICCI does measure:
+What RICCI can and does measure:
 - Whether the *process* of communication is healthy or breaking down
 - Whether feedback loops are functioning or pathological
 - Whether the system can adapt or is becoming rigid/fragmented
 - Whether coordination patterns are productive or dysfunctional

 Think of it this way: RICCI can't tell if your team should use JWT or session tokens, but it *can* detect when two teams are using the same words ("stateless architecture") differently while building toward incompatible implementations.
-It can catch the divergence in week 3 when a simple alignment meeting can fix matters, rather than month 9 when it suddenly requires $180K of integration rework.
+It can catch that divergence in week 3 when a simple alignment meeting can fix matters, rather than month 9 when the integration crisis requires $180K of rework.

 Less "crystal ball", more "field equations for the geometry of meaning".